maximbilan/iOS-Swift-Drawing-App/README.md

 </pre>

 Drawing of stored points.
-That's all and we have really simple drawing application written by Swift.
+That's all and we have really simple drawing application written by <i>Swift</i>.